Dermadry review

 5. No pills, needles, or topical treatments

-For people who want to avoid things like prescription medication, injections, or topical antiperspirants, I think Dermadry is an ideal option.
+For people who want to avoid things like prescription medication, injections, or topical antiperspirants, I think Dermadry is an ideal option for treatment of hyperhidrosis.

 6. Dermadry supports the hyperhidrosis community